AyeshaAli05/IOT-Project/README.md

 •	Electric Lock
 •	Hex Keypad
 •	LCD Display
-For online we will use NetPie Website, but online server Google Firebase free version can be used which can be linked to Mobile app if needed.
+For online we will use NetPie Website, but online server Google Firebase free version can be used which can be linked to Mobile app if needed